 Software developers can be full of brand new ideas and extraordinary suggestions.
-When developing a new solution, however, one should remember that the app in not necessarily created for software minded people, but for an average user.
+When developing a new solution, however, one should remember that the app is not necessarily created for software-minded people, but for an average user.
 Design should be clear and transparent.
 Orient it to user needs.
-Buttons, fields and images should reflect the application’s aim and style; making them easy to identify and use.
+Buttons, fields, and images should reflect the application’s aim and style; making them easy to identify and use.

 ORIENTATION TO BROADBAND CONNECTIONS

 Low bandwidth actually exists.
 It may seem that 5MB image download in a fraction of a second over a 100Mbit internet connection but, when users on slower channels such as GPRS connection try to download 5MB, it would take considerable time.
 Learn how to speed up the web application, and minimize components.
 This will make your app available to most users and lead to a satisfying user experience

 With the expansion of smart mobile devices, responsive application design is highly important.
 Every day, the number of mobile apps users, as well as mobile website visitors, rises.
 Any high-quality software should work well on any device, no matter the screen size or resolution.
 Making the software solution available on the majority of devices leads to the higher popularity of the service.
 To help with this aspect of an update, there are an immense amount of tools & tips for building responsive web design,